 3. Pause at the top.
 Hold it for a full second.
 Your body should form a T shape.
 Elbows still slightly bent, wrists neutral, shoulders down (not shrugged up toward your ears).
 If you can't pause here without swinging or shaking, the weight is too heavy.
 Drop down.
 Seriously.

 4. Lower with control.
 Take 2-3 seconds to bring the dumbbells back down.
 Fight gravity the whole way.
-This eccentric phase is where a massive portion of the muscle-building stimulus actually happens.
-Letting the weight just drop?
-That's throwing away half the exercise.
+This eccentric phase is where a large portion of the muscle-building stimulus actually happens.
+Letting the weight just drop throws away half the exercise.

 5. Reset and repeat.
 At the bottom, let the dumbbells briefly touch your sides, reset your shoulder blades down and back, and go again.
 Exhale on the way up, inhale on the way down.
 Beginners: 3 sets of 12-15 reps with light weight.
 If you're using 5-pound dumbbells and it's challenging, that's perfect.
 No shame in that.